camilo86/camilo86-engl-582-project/index.markdown

 layout: home
 ---

-> **Note:** Project still in review

-# Analysing the effectiveness of denylist, sentiment analysis and text classification in hate speech detection
+# Analysing the effectiveness and bias of denylist, sentiment analysis (VADER) and BERT text classification in hate speech detection

 By: Camilo Gonzalez ([cxg7732@rit.edu](mailto:cxg7732@rit.edu))